INSaFLU/insaflu_docs/docs/bioinformatics_pipeline.rst

 *Description*

 The align2pheno module in INSaFLU performs the screening of genetic features potentially linked to specific phenotypes.
-Aln2pheno currently screens SARS-CoV-2 Spike amino acid alignments in each SARS-CoV-2 project against two default "genotype-phenotype" databases: the COG-UK Antigenic mutations and the Pokay Database (detailed below).
+Aln2pheno currently screens SARS-CoV-2 Spike amino acid alignments in each SARS-CoV-2 project against three default "genotype-phenotype" databases: the Carabelli mutations, the COG-UK Antigenic mutations and the Pokay Database (detailed below).
 Align2pheno reports the repertoire of mutations of interest per sequence and their potential impact on phenotype.

 .. note::
    **Algn2pheno** (https://github.com/insapathogenomics/algn2pheno)